Oconaluftee (Great Smoky Mountains): Early history

-The term "Oconaluftee" comes from the Cherokee village name Egwanulti, which means "by the river". it was recorded by naturalist John Bartram in his journals of 1775. the located of the village was unknown, although early although anthropologist James Mooney believed it to be situated near modern Birdtown, between Cherokee and Bryson City.
+The term "Oconaluftee" comes from the Cherokee village name Egwanulti, which means "by the river."
+It was recorded by naturalist John Bartram in his journals of 1775.
+The location of the village was unknown, although early although anthropologist James Mooney believed it to be situated near modern Birdtown, between Cherokee and Bryson City.

 An archaeological survey and its evidence, however, has identified a Cherokee settlement along the Oconaluftee north of the Qualla Boundary and just inside the present-day national park.
 While the Cherokee ranged widely over the Smokies, this is the only known permanent Cherokee settlement within the park boundaries.
 This village was likely destroyed in 1776 by the army of General Griffith Rutherford during the American Revolution.

 19th century

-See also Cherokee, North Carolina

-John Jacob Mingus (ca. 1774–1852), who arrived in the Oconaluftee in the 1790s, was the first Euro-American settler in the valley and the first within the boundaries of what is now the Great Smoky Mountains National Park.
-Mingus purchased the land from Felix Walker, a land speculator and later North Carolina Congressman.
+John Jacob Mingus, who arrived in the Oconaluftee in the 1790s, was the first Euro-American settler in the valley and the first within the boundaries of what is now the Great Smoky Mountains National Park.
+Mingus purchased the land from Felix Walker, a land speculator and later North Carolina congressman.
 While Mingus roamed from county to county in the Southern Appalachians, his descendants would remain in the area until the establishment of the park.

-Mingus was followed by Abraham Enloe (1770–1840), who settled downstream from the Mingus plot.
-Due to Enloe's resemblance to Abraham Lincoln, many locals believed he was the president's father.
+Mingus was followed by Abraham Enloe, who settled downstream from the Mingus plot.
+Enloe resembled Abraham Lincoln, and many locals believed he was the president's father.
 Later Euro-American arrivals included Isaac Bradley (1772–1855), whose family settled in the vicinity of the stream that now bears their name, and Aden Carver (1844–1945), who lived near Smokemont.

-In 1831, Enloe entered into a partnership with William Holland Thomas (1805–1893) to form the Oconaluftee Turnpike Company.
+In 1831, Enloe entered into a partnership with William Holland Thomas to form the Oconaluftee Turnpike Company.
 The company widened the Indian Gap Trail from Oconaluftee to the crest of the Smokies, allowing wagon access to saltpeter mines on Mount Le Conte.
 The road's first tollkeeper, Robert Collins, would later guide Arnold Guyot on surveying expeditions across the crest of the Smokies.
-Mount Collins, between Clingmans Dome and Newfound Gap, is named for him.
+Mount Collins, between Kuwohi and Newfound Gap, is named for him.

 Thomas, the son of caucasian parents who was adopted by Cherokee peace chief Yonaguska, took control of Cherokee business affairs in the 1830s.
 His land purchases for the tribe included the Qualla Boundary, which became the backbone of the federal trust for the Eastern Band of the Cherokee.
-After the 1835 Treaty of New Echota ordered the Cherokees' removal from all eastern lands, Thomas went to Washington and successfully argued that since the Oconaluftee Cherokees were North Carolina citizens, the treaty didn't apply to them.
+After the 1835 Treaty of New Echota ordered the Cherokees' removal from all eastern lands, Thomas went to Washington and successfully argued that since the Oconaluftee Cherokees were North Carolina citizens, the treaty did not apply to them.
 In 1868, the Eastern Band was recognized as a separate tribe.